quadram-institute-bioscience/qib-jira/README.md

                         Provide a health check URL to perform a health check if you run this script as a scheduled job (default: None)
 ```

-Several parameters can be defined using a `.env` at the same location of this script, like below:
+Several parameters can be defined using a `.env` at the same location of the script `qib-jira.py`, like below:

 ```
 JIRA_TOKEN="replace-me"